PaddlePaddle/PaddleSpeech/docs/source/install.md

 - choice 1: working with `Ubuntu` Docker Container.
 - choice 2: working on `Ubuntu` with `root` privilege.

-To avoid the trouble of environment setup, running in Docker container is highly recommended.
+To avoid the trouble of environment setup, running in a Docker container is highly recommended.
 Otherwise, if you work on `Ubuntu` with `root` privilege, you can still complete the installation.

-### Choice 1: Running in Docker Container (Recommand)
+### Choice 1: Running in Docker Container (Recommend)
 Docker is an open-source tool to build, ship, and run distributed applications in an isolated environment.
 A Docker image for this project has been provided in [hub.docker.com](https://hub.docker.com) with all the dependencies installed.
 This Docker image requires the support of NVIDIA GPU, so please make sure its availability and the [nvidia-docker](https://github.com/NVIDIA/nvidia-docker) has been installed.

 Take several steps to launch the Docker image: